RaulNicoletti/create-react-extension/README.md

 npx create-react-extension my-extension
 ```

-or the following to create with typescript:
+or the following to create with the typescript template:

 ```sh
 npx create-react-extension my-extension --template typescript